nuc1e4r5n4k3/garlicoin-core/.github/ISSUE_TEMPLATE.md

 This issue tracker is only for technical issues related to garlicoin-core.

-General garlicoin questions and/or support requests and are best directed to the [garlicointalk.io forums](https://garlicointalk.io/).
+General garlicoin questions and/or support requests and are best directed to the [garlicoin subreddit](https://www.reddit.com/r/garlicoin/) or [garlicoin discord server](https://discord.gg/garlicoin).

-For reporting security issues, please contact the Garlicoin developers on the #garlicoin-dev Freenode IRC channel or alternatively you can email us at contact@garlicoin.io.

 ### Describe the issue